Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

     An IAM user group is a collection of IAM users.
 You can use user groups to specify permissions for a collection of users, which can make those permissions easier to manage for those users.<br>
     <b>Role</b>
     An IAM role is an identity with permission policies that are attached to it.
 An IAM user or service can assume these policies to temporarily take on different permissions for a specific task.

++   #####   What problem does IAM solve?

+IAM solves the problem of users having more access than they should.
+IAM is built by using the principle of least privilege.
+This principle states that an identity will not have access to any AWS services until you grant the identity access.
+By this method, no one should be able to provison or access resources that you have not explicitly granted them access to.
+For example, if you create a new user, then that user cannot access the EC2 Dashboard by default.
+You must attach an IAM policy to that user to grant them access to the EC2 Dashboard.